udacity/nd0821-c3-starter-code/README.md

     ...
   ```
-* As mentioned, the model card informs about our found insights of the binary classification estimator including evaluation diagrams and general metrics.
+* As mentioned, the [Model Card](https://github.com/IloBe/US_CensusData_Classifier_PipelineWithDeployment/blob/master/model_card.md) informs about our found insights of the binary classification estimator including evaluation diagrams and general metrics.
 <br>

 ## API Creation
-* As Web framework to create a RESTful API _fastapi_ is chosen for app implementation.
+* As web framework to create a RESTful API [_FastAPI_](https://fastapi.tiangolo.com/) is chosen for app implementation.
 A _pydantic_ _BaseModel_ instance handels the  POST body, e.g. dealing with hyphens in data feature names which is not allowed in Python.

 * As high performance ASGI server [uvicorn](https://www.uvicorn.org/) is selected.
 The FastAPI web app _uvicorn_ server can be started in the projects root directory via CLI python command: